HBS Class of 2027 MBA Admission Application: The Three Essays & Goals Statement

 Old Successful HBS Essays:

-If you are trying to understand the diverse range of essays that gets someone admitted to HBS, I do recommend The Unofficial Harvard Business School Essay Book.
+If you are trying to understand the diverse range of essays that gets someone admitted to HBS, I do recommend getting your hands on a Harbus Essay collection but currently they are not selling them.
+You can find at least part of one if you use Google. but I am not going to be involved in providing the URL for copyrighted material.
 These HARBUS collections provide answers based on the open-ended question used for the Classes of 2016-2026.
 In fact, one of my clients admitted to the Class of 2016 contributed his or her essay to the first edition to it, which made me really happy.
 I do highly recommend reading this book because it will give you a really good idea about the range of possible answers and dispel any myths about needing to submit something that is professionally written.
 While you will be dealing with different questions, you will encounter many different stories within these essays that will help you understand what has appealed to the HBS admissions office.

 Part 2: Understand the value of fixed versus open-ended essay questions